One heart and soul

 “See how good and how pleasant it is for brothers to live together in unity.”

-You can hold the faith privately for a long time and call it devotion.
-A walk that is yours alone, a budget that is yours alone, a future that is yours alone, with God somewhere in the arrangement.
-Herrnhut is a break with exactly that.
-What happened there was not better organization; it was a holy discontent with mild, manageable Christianity that finally broke through into something shared and costly.
-They pooled their prayers until the watch never went dark.
 They pooled their lives until missionaries went out willing to lose their own freedom.
-None of it was safe, and none of it was private.
-The question their story leaves is not whether you admire the Moravians.
+None of that is safe, and none of it is private.
+The question this break leaves is not whether you admire people who lived that way.
 It is whether your own faith has ever cost you the thing they paid: the comfort of keeping it to yourself.
 The break into one heart and soul is not a relic of 1727.
 It is still on offer, and it still asks for everything you would rather hold back.